Fiserv/acceptance-solutions-apac/docs/APIs/externalboarding/ApplicationStatusInquiry.md

 ## How it works
 1. Merchant needs to use this API by keying the Application URN in request Message.
-2. Merchant has to trigger this API post submit of a particular boarding application.
+2. Merchant has to trigger this API post submitting a particular boarding application.

 ## Endpoint